marcizhu/Cache/README.md

 	std::cout << "cached_fibonacci(90) = " << cached_fibonacci(90) << std::endl; // should be 2880067194370816120
 }
 ```
-For more information and an in-depth explaination on how it works, please see [examples/dynamic_programming.cpp]
+For more information and an in-depth explanation on how it works, please see [examples/dynamic_programming.cpp]

 The class `Cache` is 100% compatible with a `std::map`/`std::unordered_map`, and can even have an unlimited size (just pass 0
 to the constructor and the size will be unlimited), but it also has some useful "extra" functions, like: